ZubarevP/cv/cv.md

 ## About myself
 I am a graduate of the Moscow Psychological and Social University.
 My specialty is law.
 For twelve years I worked as a court representative.
-I want change my life and I will change it.
+And now I want to change my life and I will change it.

 ## Skills
 - C++<br>